 “I do therefore invite my fellow citizens in every part of the United States, and also those who are at sea and those who are sojourning in foreign lands, to set apart and observe the last Thursday of November next, as a day of Thanksgiving and Praise to our beneficent Father who dwells in the Heavens.”

 Dangers lurking in ungrateful hearts

 I thank God that we continue to acknowledge a day of thanksgiving.
-It can be enamor way to remind us that there are dangers lurking in ungrateful hearts.
+There are dangers lurking when our hearts become ungrateful.

 As one observed, “…. rebellion against God does not begin with the clenched fist of atheism but with the self-satisfied heart of the one for whom ‘thank you’ is redundant” (Os Guinness).

-If there is a God “who made the world and everything in it,” who is “the Lord of heaven and earth,” thanksgiving makes sense (Acts 17:24).
+If there is a God “who made the world and everything in it,” who is “the Lord of heaven and earth,” thanksgiving is the only appropriate response (Acts 17:24).

 Giving thanks when life is hard

 C.S.
 Lewis wisely suggested that, “We ought to give thanks for all fortune: if it is ‘good,’ because it is good, if ‘bad’ because it works in us patience, humility and the contempt of this world and the hope of our eternal country.”